jangrudo/ai-apocalypse/README.md

 17. When things become more complex, they become harder to understand.
 18. Unlike artificial algorithms, human brains cannot be easily improved.
 19. A skill which isn’t learned, degenerates within a few generations.
-20. People get praised for using AI, but less so for checking the results.
+20. Humans love improving their efficiency at the expense of other humans.
 21. Infectious diseases adapt, so they don’t kill their hosts overly fast.
 22. Coexistence of humans and culture has been mutually beneficial.
 23. Culture has had profound impact on human biology.